Partners

 The purpose of the section is to facilitate and promote research in the emerging subfield of APE—the study of the interaction of markets and politics in the United States.
 The section facilitates panels exploring topics related to APE at the annual meeting of the American Political Science Association, recognizes quality scholarship in the APE subfield with awards, and provides mentorship for younger scholars working in the APE subfield.

 The APE organized section overlaps with but is distinct from the Consortium for American Political Economy.
-It is currently co-chaired by Chloe Thurston of Northwestern University and Jacob Hacker of Yale University, with a leadership team consisting of Sarah Anzia, U.C.
-Berkeley (2023 program co-chair and member of the Executive Council); Nate Kelly, University of Tennessee (secretary-treasurer), Lisa Miller (2023 program co-chair and member of the Executive Council), and Jessica Trounstine, U.C.
-Merced (vice chair).
+It is currently co-chaired by Chloe Thurston of Northwestern University, Jacob Hacker of Yale University, and Chair-Elect Jessica Trounstine of Vanderbilt University.
+The leadership team includes Nate Kelly, University of Tennessee (secretary-treasurer); Daniel Galvin, Northwestern University (2024 program co-chair); Mallory SoRelle, Duke University (2024 program co-chair); Sarah Anzia, U.C.
+Berkeley (member of the Executive Council); and Lisa Miller (member of the Executive Council).

 For more on the organized section, including how to join, please visit the section’s website.